jodelajo/jodelajo/README.md

 ### Hi there 👋
 Nice to meet you!

 My name is Joanneke and I'm a junior Frontend Developer.
 I've just completed my frontend development training from Hogeschool Novi in Utrecht.
 I love to code and the challenge to solve issues.
-I'm currently part of a learning community which collaborate through the SCRUM method using version-control with daily standups.

 **Languages and Tools:**